IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-cqlsh.md

 ## Obtaining and Using the Certificate

-If you want to use cqlsh and verify the remote host, you need to obtain the certificate, save it somewhere accessible, and then provide the path to the certificate to cqlsh.
+If you want to use `cqlsh` and verify the remote host, you need to obtain the certificate, save it somewhere accessible, and then provide the path to the certificate to `cqlsh`.

 Set the environment variable  `SSL_CERTFILE` to the path and file name of your saved certificate to enable it for all subsequent invocations of `cqlsh`.

-Alternatively, you can add the following to your cqlshrc file.
+Alternatively, you can add the following to your `cqlshrc` file.

 ```
 [ssl]